 Start on hands and knees.
 Extend your right arm forward and left leg back simultaneously, forming a straight line.
 Return to start and repeat on opposite side.

-Benefits: Strengthens core and lower back, improves balance and coordination, builds better spinal stability, and builds functional strength for rotational movements.
+Benefits: Strengthens core and lower back, improves balance and coordination, builds better spinal stability, and builds functional strength for rotational movements in daily tasks like loading the car or turning to reach an overhead shelf.

 Muscle groups: Core (especially deep stabilizers), lower back, glutes, shoulders.